SStranks/MyFirstRepository/ThreeJS/README.md

 - Completely refactored the base code into a Class based system.
 - Abstracted some processes into a new TextCharMesh Class.

+##### 13/01/2022

+- Added back in the particle system.
+- Abstracted a particle to a new Class.
+- Added in GUI controls for particle mesh spread and count.
+- Created a custom fragment and vertex shader for the particle system; selects 1 of 12 'sand' colours from palette.